Relintai/pandemonium_engine_docs/tutorials/physics/using_kinematic_body_2d.md

 have to write some code to create their behavior, it also means you have more precise control over how they move and react.

+Tip:
-.. tip:: A `KinematicBody2D` can be affected by gravity and other forces,
+ A `KinematicBody2D` can be affected by gravity and other forces,
         but you must calculate the movement in code.
 The physics engine will not move a `KinematicBody2D`.